Friendship in Friendica can sometimes take on different meaning. But let's keep it simple; you want to be friends with somebody. How do you do it?

 You can "follow" almost anybody or any website that produces a syndication feed (RSS/Atom,etc.).
 If we can find an information stream and a name to attach to the contact, we'll try to connect with them.

 When somebody requests friendship you will receive a notification.
 You will usually need to approve this before the friendship is complete.

 Some networks allow people to send you messages without being friends and without your approval.
 Friendica does not allow this by default, as it would open a gateway for spam.

-When you receive a friendship notification from another Friendica member, you will have the option of allowing them as a "fan" or as a "friend".
-If they are a fan, they can see what you have to say, including private communications that you send to them, but not vice versa.
+When you receive a friendship notification from another Friendica member, you will have the option of allowing them as a "Follower" or as a "Friend".
+If they are a follower, they can see what you have to say, including private communications that you send to them, but not vice versa.
 As a friend, you can both communicate with each other.